INPLACE Exhibition | CHANGING VIEWS II

 Project: Solar Screen Location: 107 Vindicator Square Theme: Technology

 Project: The Wedge at Hazel Hill Location: 151 W. Wood Street Theme: Green Infrastructure Team: Annissa Neider, Courtney Boyle, Joshua Boyle, Sarah DelliQuadri, Gabriella Gessler, Tyler Miller Gordon, Andrew Boyle, Katy Collins, Michael Pontikos, Stephanie Weigel, Austin J. Hilt, Leigh A. Greene, Julius Oliver, Brendan Boyle

 The National Endowment for the Arts is an independent federal agency that funds, promotes, and strengthens the creative capacity of our communities by providing all Americans with diverse opportunities for arts participation.

 Our Town grants fund arts engagement, cultural planning and design projects.
 Their programs support creative placemaking projects that help to transform communities into lively, beautiful, and resilient places with the arts at their core.

-FUNDERS: The National Endowment for the Arts, The Community Foundation of the Mahoning Valley, Youngstown Live, The Raymond John Wean Foundation, The Youngstown Foundation, The College of Creative Arts and Communication and the McDonough Museum of Art.
+FUNDERS: The Community Foundation of the Mahoning Valley, Youngstown Live, The Raymond John Wean Foundation, The Youngstown Foundation, The College of Creative Arts and Communication and the McDonough Museum of Art.